-Cost of living fears grow as latest inflation data to be revealed
+Cost of living fears grow as latest price rises to be revealed

 The rate at which prices rose in September is due to be revealed as a survey for the BBC uncovers growing concern about the squeeze on finances.

-Over half (56%) of those asked expect their finances to worsen in the next six months, up from 30% in a similar survey by Savanta Comres in January.
+Some 85% of those asked are now worried about the rising cost of living, up from 69% in a similar poll in January.

-As a result, nine in ten of those polled are saving money by delaying putting on the heating.
+As a result, nine in 10 people are trying to save money by delaying putting the heating on.

-People are also cutting back on clothes spending and taking fewer day trips.

-Energy, food and fuel dominate concern about increasing costs, the survey of 4,132 people suggests.
+The rising cost of food, fuel and energy dominate fears about rising costs, the survey of 4,132 shows.

+Almost half of people (47%) polled in the Savanta Comres survey for the BBC said that energy bills were the most significant increase in cost seen by their household.

+Nearly nine in 10 of those asked were turning lights off to save money in the last week, as well as turning electrical goods off standby.

 The cost of living is currently increasing at nearly its fastest rate in 40 years, driven by sharp price rises in energy and food costs.

-Food and energy prices have been going up around the world following Russia's invasion of Ukraine which has disrupted production and exports, as well as helped push up prices at supermarket tills.
+Food and energy prices have been going up around the world following Russia's invasion of Ukraine which has disrupted production and exports, as well as pushing up prices at supermarket tills.

-On Wednesday, the latest inflation figures - which chart the monthly rise in prices - will be published.
-These are usually used to calculate next April's rise in the state pension and the increase in some benefits.

-Disability benefits such as the personal independence payment, as well as carer's allowance, are among the payments that are legally required to go up in line with inflation.

-However, he said that the priority would be to protect the most vulnerable.

-Ministers had previously committed to raising the state pension under the triple-lock system, although that too is now in doubt.
-The basic pension is currently £141.85 a week, or £185.15 for the new state pension.
-This will go up in line with the highest of inflation, wages, or 2.5% - of which inflation will be by far the largest.
+Over half (52%) of UK adults say it has been difficult for their household to pay essential household costs in the last six months.

+People are changing their spending habits to help them cope, cutting back on clothes spending for themselves and their children, taking fewer day trips as well as travelling less to meet up with family or friends, the BBC survey shows.

+People are also putting off big purchases such as buying a new car, sofa or TV or renovating their homes.

+Among UK adults worried about the cost of living, two thirds have also said this is having a negative effect on their mental health.

-Bushra can no longer afford gym membership, so attends free sports sessions at her local community centre.
+Bushra told the BBC she can no longer afford gym membership, so attends free sports sessions at her local community centre.

-The rising costs of living means plans for a stairlift for her disabled daughter have been put on hold, as it would have cost thousands of pounds.
+The rising costs of living also means plans for a stairlift for her disabled daughter have been put on hold, as it would have cost thousands of pounds.

 "I'm unable to work at the moment but the electric bill is really high," she says.
 "I'm constantly having to explain to the children to close doors, or else we will lose heat.
 Children sometimes just don't understand."